apache/reef/reef-tang/README.md

    - They provide Java APIs that expose `OptionalParameter`, `RequiredParameter`, `OptionalImplementation`, `RequiredImpementation` fields.
 These fields tell users of the ConfigurationModule which subsystems of the application require which configuration parameters, and allow the author of the ConfigurationModule to use JavaDoc to document the parameters they export.
    - Finally, because ConfigurationModule data structures are populated at class load time (before the application begins to run), they can be inspected by Tang's static analysis tools.

-These tools are provided by `com.microsoft.tang.util.Tint`, which is included by default in all Tang builds.
+These tools are provided by `org.apache.reef.tang.util.Tint`, which is included by default in all Tang builds.
 As long as Tang is on the classpath, invoking:
 ```
-java com.microsoft.tang.util.Tint --doc tangdoc.html
+java org.apache.reef.tang.util.Tint --doc tangdoc.html
 ```
 will perform full static analysis of all classes the class path, and emit a nicely formatted HTML document.
 The documentation generated by Tint includes cross-references between configuration options, interfaces, classes, and the `ConfigurationModules` that use and set them.